PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Preloader state configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Often games load and process all the assets in a loading screen.
-In Phaser this loading screen is coded in a preloader state.
+Often games load and process all the assets on a loading screen.
+In Phaser, this loading screen is coded in a preloader state.
 A preloader state is just like any other Phaser state, but the sprites are created in the ``preload`` method (instead of the ``create`` method) and the ``game.load.setPreloadSprite()`` method is used to set the sprite to be used as progress bar.

 The Phaser Project wizard of the editor provides a few project layout options, one of them is the **Multiple states with preloader (for larger games)**.
-We recommend to use that layout if you like to add a loading screen to your game.
+We recommend using that layout if you like to add a loading screen to your game.
 If you want to see a demo just select the **Include demo assets** parameter, it will create a project with a loading screen with a dino progress bar:

 .. image:: images/CreatePreloaderDemoProject.png
 	:alt: Create a project with a preloader state.